ConnorFriday-code/Pharos-Computers/README.md

 The largest reason why performance in all three lighthouse pages is low is due to images being excessively large and increasing load times.
 It is noted in the bugs/future development to resize the images to decrease load time.

+<h3>User stories</h3>

+Confirming I have met the target goal experiences I have set out first time and returning users.

+<h4>User first time goals:</h4>

+a.
+To quickly learn the purpose/service of the website/shop

+- Website title/header mentions computers

+- Hero image on index/landing page lists computer services

+- Index/landing page brief welcome explains the purpose of the shop

+b.
+To have the services clearly and simply explained, and that the owner of the shop values my time.

+c.
+To be assured that services provided are both good quality and good value

+d.
+To be quickly directed to contact details if they're sold on the service

+<h4>Returning user goals:</h4>

+a.
+For contact details to be quickly presented to me

+b.
+For other services to be quickly readable if I need them

+<h4>Frequent user goals:</h4>

+a.
+For quick loading times

+b.
+Contact information to be available to me swiftly

 <h3>Git</h3>

 The site was deployed to GitHub pages through the steps as follows: